- Date:

 Commencement

-Victorian Government departments and agencies will apply the Code to procurement and grant processes from 1 December, 2022.
+Victorian Government departments and agencies have applied the code to procurement and grant processes from 1 December 2022.
+From 1 September 2024 the updated version of the code must be applied.

 Further information